tarwn/lessthandot-hugo/blogs/content/posts/2014-05-13-t-sql-tuesday-52-an-interview-invitation.md

 </ul>

 <p style="text-align: justify">
   If I’m in a really bad mood, I could ask about SharePoint integration 🙂 Anyway, questions can test for knowledge and experience, but passion and personality are very important as well.
-I don&#8217;t really care if someone can&#8217;t recite all the protection levels in SSIS, these can easily be found with a search engine.<br /> But in the end, I’ll let the interview depend on this crucial question: would you use a bar chart or a pie chart?
+I don't really care if someone can't recite all the protection levels in SSIS, these can easily be found with a search engine.<br /> But in the end, I’ll let the interview depend on this crucial question: would you use a bar chart or a pie chart?
 </p>